FogMeta/go-mc-sdk/README.md

 ## Features

-Meta-Client-SDK provides the following features:
+go-mc-sdk provides the following features:

 - Upload files or directory to the IPFS gateway
 - Report data information to the Meta-Client server